 Explain that the activity board outlines four ways to take civic action.
 This model demonstrates that any person can take action to make a difference on something that matters to them, but for real change to happen, actions must be taken in all quadrants:

-Actions like contacting a politician or presenting a petition to bring an issue to elected officials and others involved in politics and government.
+- Working through the political system: Actions like contacting a politician or presenting a petition to bring an issue to elected officials and others in involved in politics and government.

 Then explain the categories in more detail by talking through the example of a petition, which can go through all four categories: